Billed as “the largest Youth Week event in the Lower Mainland, North Vancouver’s CityFest features live music, a BBQ, skateboarding, prizes and games.

 In 2023 CityFest took place at the Shipyards once again.
 The event ran from 12:00 until 4:30 pm on May 6th this past year.

 CityFest includes an art exhibit, live music, food trucks, a longboard slide jam and the Lower Mainland’s largest skateboard competition.
 Over 400 local youth perform and compete.
 Close to 4000 people attend the event most years.

 Live Music at CityFest

-In addition to its skateboarding competition, CityFest features live music on a couple of different stages.
-Performers are local youth bands, singers, dancers and other entertainers who sign up for between around 10 minutes and an hour each to be on stage.
+In addition to its skateboarding competition, CityFest features live music on a couple of different stages most years.
+Performers are local youth bands, singers, dancers and other entertainers who sign up for stage time.

 The quality of the performances varies, but it is generally fairly good.
 What makes the event special is the fact that so many youth get the opportunity to perform.